ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 How to unit test Ansible modules
 ================================

-There are a number of techniques which let you unit test modules.
-Beware that most modules without unit tests are structured in a way that makes testing quite difficult and lead to very complicated tests which need more work than the code.
+There are a number of techniques for unit testing modules.
+Beware that most modules without unit tests are structured in a way that makes testing quite difficult and can lead to very complicated tests which need more work than the code.
 Effectively using unit tests may lead you to restructure your code.
 This is often a good thing and leads to better code overall.
 Good restructuring will make your code into clearer and more easily understood functions.